Our Services

 EMDR can be a very effective modality for helping clients deal with the overwhelming trauma and experiences behind DID in a safe way, and with helping them to come to terms with knowing their own narrative.
 Acceptance of details of what happened to them is all part of beginning to establish a greater sense of self - which leads to integration and healing.

 Alongside intensive EMDR for DID, I run a weekly support group for clients with either DID, BDD, eating disorders, or C-PTSD.
-I also run a free monthly support group for clients already in therapy with me who are struggling with DID and/or historical childhood sexual abuse.
-This gives them an opportunity to discuss what EMDR may look like for each other.
+This gives people an opportunity to discuss what EMDR may look like for each other.
 It is really helpful to know that you're not alone on this journey.

 Over the years there have been differences of opinion over whether Borderline Personality Disorder (BPD), complex post-traumatic stress disorder (C-PTSD) and DID are one and the same or how they overlap (Howell, 2019).
 Each are seen as an outcome of relational trauma which causes dissociation.
 Whilst these conditions can co-exist in the same person, research over the development of ICD-11 now shows limited overlap between conditions such as BPD, post-traumatic stress disorder (PTSD) and C-PTSD (Howell, 2019)’.